top of page

 Grilled Soy Glazed Octopus

-The Grilled Soy Glazed Octopus, accompanied by marinated avocado with spiced tomato, fell short compared to the other dishes we ordered, especially considering its hefty $38 price tag.
+The Grilled Soy Glazed Octopus, accompanied by marinated avocado with spiced tomato, fell short compared to the other dishes we ordered, especially considering its hefty SGD$38 price tag.
 I would suggest exploring alternative options such as the Yellowtail Ginger Jalapeno, Oysters on the half shell, crispy chicken, or miso eggplant.

 Skewer on chicken thigh and lamb cutlet on plate